teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/Docker-Security.md

 * **Image Poisoning**:
     Docker makes it easy for developers to **download and work with pre-build images**.
     This makes it easy for them to introduce vulnerabilities by accident.
-    The risks of using pre-built Docker images are similar to the risk of developers using open source software libraries and other compnents.
+    The risks of using pre-built Docker images are similar to the risk of developers using open source software libraries and other components.

     While the Docker company is taking active steps to improve the security of images hosted in **Docker Hub**, we need to understand and manage the risk of building on public images.
     We need to check images downloaded from repositories:
     * Verify the **provenance of images**.
     * Ensuring that the image has been **scanned or reviewed for vulnerabilities**.
-    * **Testing and reviewingimages before allowing them to be checked in our own registry**  - this is a natural gate point for adding security checks.
+    * **Testing and reviewing images before allowing them to be checked in our own registry**  - this is a natural gate point for adding security checks.
     * Use [Official Images on Docker Hub](https://docs.docker.com/docker-hub/official_images/) whenever possible.
     * Use **automated tools** to check images for known vulnerabilities: [Ancore](https://github.com/anchore/anchore-engine), Banyan Ops Collector, CoreOS Clair, Dagda, etc.